ronaldseoh/algorithmsunlocked/NOTES.md

     - Any vertex with no entering edges.
       - In-degree: The # of edges entering a vertex
       - Any vertex with `in-degree=0`
-        - Every DAG must have at least one vertex with in-degree `0` and at least one vertex with `out-degree=0`, for otherwise there would be a cycle.
+        - Every DAG must have at least one vertex with `in-degree=0` and at least one vertex with `out-degree=0`, for otherwise there would be a cycle.

   - Any vertex `v` that is adjacent to `u` must appear somewhere after `u` in the linear order.
     - Therefore, we can safely remove `u` and the edges leaving from `u` after adding it to the linear order.